Why does my foot hurt?

 The primary symptoms include heel pain, foot pain, stiffness, and tenderness.
 It can affect both athletic or sedentary people.
-It’s caused by repeated strain injury to the ligament of the sole of the foot by activities such as running, lifting weights, dancing or wearing shoes without arch support.
+What causes Plantar Fasciitis is repeated strain injury to the ligament of the sole of the foot.
+This can be from activities such as running, lifting weights, dancing or wearing shoes without arch support.

 Plantar Fasciitis is very common.
 Just how common is it?
 According to Orthoinfo.org, there are over 2 million cases of Plantar Fasciitis in the United States every year.
 Some cases are mild enough that they can be resolved by using conservative measures.
 For example, the Mayo Clinic suggests maintaining a healthy weight, choosing supportive shoes or changing your sport.
 However, other cases may have such debilitating pain that they require professional help.

 Now is the Time to Say Goodbye to Your Foot Pain

 If you live in the Sacramento region, it’s easy to make an appointment with our physical therapists.
 A study conducted by the Journal of Orthopedic & Sports Physical Therapy supported prior studies showing patients who receive evidence-based physical therapy for their foot showed a faster recovery time than those who did not receive physical therapy.